Diversity calculation

 d <- read_csv("/Users/mattocci/Dropbox/5-Tools/ghq/github.com/mattocci27/phy-fun-div/data/samp.csv")

-because absolute paths will be different on different computers (lack of reproducibility).
+Absolute paths are different on different computers (lack of reproducibility).
 It is also uncomfortable to make file system structure public (security risk).

 Now let’s look at the community data.